SoliDry/api-generator/README.md

 As this class inherited by all Controllers - You don't have to add this property in every Controller class.
 By default JSON API is turned on.

+Examples of HTTP requests can be found here - https://github.com/RJAPI/raml-json-api/wiki

 Laravel project example with generated files can be found here -  https://github.com/RJAPI/rjapi-laravel

 To get deep-into ```RAML``` specification - https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/